kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 - (i) $((F1 \bowtie F2) \bowtie F3)$; (ii) $(F1 \bowtie (F2 \bowtie F3))$;
   and (iii) $((F1 \bowtie F3) \bowtie F2)$.

-The optimization problem for a system is of course more complex than this ordering because the system also has to choose which binary join algorithm to use when joining each pair of tables, e.g., hash joins, index nested loop joins, merge joins, etc. But most existing systems all follow the same paradigm of joining 2 base or intermediate tables iteratively, until all tables are joined (all in all they will use exactly n-1 join operators to join n tables): hence the term *binary joins* to describe the plans of these existing systems.
+The optimization problem for a system is of course more complex than just ordering tables because the system also has to choose which binary join algorithm to use when joining each pair of tables, e.g., hash joins vs merge joins.
+But take any system you want, and they will all follow the same paradigm of joining 2 base or intermediate tables iteratively, until all tables are joined: hence the term *binary joins* to describe the plans of existing systems.

 ## A Math Puzzle That Started it All